It was Ed, my son-in-law, who came accusing.

 Though they are at a place in their marriage where they have settled for another dog, not children, and the bond between them is tight.

-Perhaps it helps those two to define a difficulty and put it outside at my inadequacies.
+Perhaps it helps those two to define any present difficulty and find a cause outside their life.

-Audrey herself doesn’t speak of grievance.
-Her perky “what can you do, that’s life” keeps me out of access to her wounded heart, which certainly would stir sorrow in mine.
+Audrey herself doesn’t speak of grievance or blame my inadequacies.
+Her perky, “what can you do, that’s life,” keeps me out of access to her wounded heart, which certainly would stir sorrow in mine.

 It is Ed who offers me the task of taking guilt.

 Would she really feel better and get fewer headaches?